maheshm/blog/_posts/2010-03-19-universal-package-manager.md

 ---
 I still remember a long fight with Praveen with regards to the usability of the method in which GNU/Linux handled packages installation.
 Sticking repositories, lack of interoperability among different flavors, etc were my points while he was trying to show the Engineering beauty of the Debian way, apt-get.

 Even though this aint anything close to what I wanted, it was a step (cant say forward, but it was really a step).
 The small code handled .deb, .rpm and the src packages in a primitive way.
-In deb pre- and post- scripts do not run, and src handling is just kind of a joke, since it worked only when the makefile worked in the standard way: ./configure; make; make install.
+In deb pre- and post- scripts do not run, and src handling is just kind of a joke, since it worked only when the makefile worked in the standard way: `./configure; make; make install`.

 The main thing was that it installed everything related to an application in a single directory and provided symbolic links in standard directories where the file would have other wise resided.
 That was the main and most important script that helped me call it a success.